Common Lisp the Language, 2nd Edition

 may want to use this type.
 The initialization keywords

-and :format-arguments
+:format-string and :format-arguments are

 supported to initialize the slots, which can be accessed using

-simple-condition-format-string
+simple-condition-format-string and

-.
+simple-condition-format-arguments.
 If

-is not supplied to
+:format-arguments is not supplied to

-, the format-arguments slot defaults to
+make-condition, the format-arguments slot defaults to

 In implementations supporting multiple inheritance, this type will

-also be a subtype of simple-condition
+also be a subtype of simple-condition.

 [Type]